 Yes.
 We are offering personalized tours of both our Peachtree City and Fairburn campuses.
 If you are interested in scheduling a tour, please contact Amy Davenport at firstname.lastname@example.org or 770.692.6742.
 We look forward to meeting with you soon!

-Since the first graduating class of 1989, 100% of Landmark students have matriculated to numerous prestigious colleges and universities such as Harvard, MIT, Cornell, Vanderbilt, Stanford, Pepperdine, John's Hopkins, Georgia Tech, Emory; local and state colleges like Georgia, Auburn, North Carolina, and Florida State: and military academies - United States Military Academy at West Point, United States Coast Guard Academy, United States Naval Academy, United States Air Force, across the nation.
+Since the first graduating class of 1989, 100% of Landmark students have been accepted to numerous prestigious colleges and universities such as Harvard, MIT, Cornell, Vanderbilt, Stanford, Pepperdine, John's Hopkins, Georgia Tech, Emory; local and state colleges like Georgia, Auburn, North Carolina, and Florida State: and military academies - United States Military Academy at West Point, United States Coast Guard Academy, United States Naval Academy, United States Air Force, across the nation.
 These matriculation statistics are higher than public schools and many private schools across the nation, in the Greater Atlanta metro area, and Fulton, Fayette, Coweta, and Douglas counties.
 Scholarship offers for each Landmark graduating class are remarkable.
-The 73 seniors in the Class of 2020 amassed $10.1 million dollars in college scholarships, not including the HOPE Scholarship, GTEG, or Zell Miller Scholarships.
+The 83 seniors in the Class of 2021 amassed $10.7 million dollars in college scholarships, not including the HOPE Scholarship, GTEG, or Zell Miller Scholarships.
 We invite you to compare Landmark Christian to other private and public schools.
-For an in-depth look at the Landmark graduate, view the 2020 Graduate STATS and the Academic Profile.
+For an in-depth look at the Landmark graduate, view our 2020 Graduate STATS and the Academic Profile.

 Landmark offers classroom assistance through an onsite Learning Center.
 The Learning Center provides personalized support for students diagnosed as having a learning difference that adversely impacts academic performance.
 The program helps students embrace individual God-given talents and abilities, in an effort to achieve academic success within the classroom.
 Please call our Admissions Office to discuss the services we have available to meet your needs at 770.692.6742.